 Gifted and Talented Drama students are encouraged to become Drama Scholars, developing their dramatic skills further to an advanced level preparing students for drama scholarship awards at future schools.

 The LAMDA syllabus encourages children to develop their individual communication skills, accompanied by a growth in their personal confidence.
 Children are taught to communicate thoughts and feelings with precision, power and interest through clear and specific exercises which enhance clarity of diction, the correction of mispronounced sounds and the development of expressive vocal skills.
-On a private basis, LAMDA lessons are taught in individual lessons to children of all Year Groups.
+On a private basis, LAMDA lessons are taught in individual lessons to children in the Main School

 Lessons focus on:

 Prepared prose or verse reading, acting skills and modulation techniques

 Each vocal exercise is demonstrated before encouraging the pupil to join in.
 The nature and production of a sound is focussed upon each week.

 Danes Hill children have been especially successful over a number of years.
 Achievements include: distinction passes in LAMDA Exams; the Rogers Cup for Sight Reading; the Leslie Hodgkinson Cup for Verse and Prose; the Casson Cup for Bible Reading; and the Kay Stevens Memorial Trophy for Solo Acting.
 In addition, numerous medals have been awarded for performances ranging from own poem composition, humorous verse, solo acting, sight reading, duologue, prepared prose reading, and Bible reading.
 Year 8 children have also gained several drama scholarships to their chosen senior schools including: Sevenoaks, Reed’s, St John’s (Leatherhead), St Teresa’s, St Edward’s (Oxford), and Epsom College.